Los Angeles Fried Chicken Worth Seeking

 L.A.
 Fresh Poultry doesn't fry birds, but serves as a beacon to local chicken lovers.

 Fried chicken is a global phenomenon.
 I’m a longtime believer in deep-fried birds, which are beautiful canvases for different batters, spices, marinades, and dreams.
 In my past life, I produced three fried chicken festivals featuring versions from creative L.A. chefs.
-Many of my current favorite Los Angeles fried chicken preparations span several continents.
+Many of my current favorite Los Angeles fried chicken preparations span the American South, California, and Asian countries like Korea and Japan.
 You won’t find any chicken tenders.
 Boneless white meat strips are not for me.
 Chicken breast is sometimes welcome in fried chicken sandwiches, though thigh meat often fares better.
-Dark meat has a higher fat content, better skin to meat ratio, and is always juicier and crispier.
-Chicken wings warrant another guide that I’ll eventually update.
-In the meantime, enjoy my favorite bone-in Los Angeles fried chicken options.
+Dark meat has a higher fat content, better skin to meat ratio, and is always juicier and crispier. chicken wings warrant another guide.
+Find my favorite bone-in Los Angeles fried chicken options since 2021.
 Legs, thighs, wings or bust.
-Sadly, stupendous fried chicken is no longer available during Sundays at Asterid or the discontinued Damian brunch, but you’ll still eat well.

 Fried Chicken Los Angeles